tiagofmartins/evolving-harmonographs/README.md

 ### Prerequisites

-- Intermediate Processing (*e.g.* the ability to work with arrays and create classes)
+- Intermediate knowledge of Processing (*e.g.* the ability to work with arrays and classes)

 ### References